RogerSelwyn/MS365-Calendar/docs/prerequisites.md

 # Prerequisites

 ## Getting the client ID and client secret
-To allow authentication, you first need to register your application at Azure App Registrations:
+To allow authentication, you first need to register your application at Entra ID App Registrations:

 1. Login at [Azure Portal (App Registrations)](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
 Personal accounts may receive an authentication notification that can be ignored.